brownte/ai-case-study/README.md

    - Ability to set keys and key changes
    - Feed melodies via microphones
 2. Export functionality:
-   - Ability to export specific stems (for example, piano only)
+   - Ability to export specific stems (for example, from a full piano-vocal-guitar song, allow me to save the piano track only)
    - AI quantized sheet music arrangements

 **Benefits**: